This farmer gave 600 homes cheap electricity that the power company couldn't

 “I was always helping my friends repair their bikes.
 I thought it was useful knowledge,” he said.

 But life was a daily struggle.
-Without food, the young man often felt hungry.
+Without money to buy food, the young man often felt hungry.
 “After school, I became a little jack of all trades.," he recounted.

 People scolded me (for trying to work) because I was too young, but no problem - I could sweep, clean room.
 Don’t even need to talk about money.
 If they gave me food, I was grateful.